The three identical satellites have a rather unusual shape: trapezoidal with a long boom that was deployed once they were in orbit.

-Developed on behalf of ESA by an industrial consortium led by EADS Astrium GmbH, each satellite is about 9 m long, including the boom, with the surface at the front only measuring about 1 m2.
+Developed on behalf of ESA by an industrial consortium led by EADS Astrium GmbH (now Airbus Defence & Space), each satellite is about 9 m long, including the boom.

 The boom, which accounts for almost half the length of the satellite, trails at the back.
-This is because the front surface is needed for the electric field instrument so that it can collect and measure the speed and direction of incident ions along the orbital path.
+This is because the front surface is needed for the electric field instrument to collect and measure the speed and direction of incident ions along the orbital path.

-Throughout the design and manufacturing phases, magnetic cleanliness has been a priority, with many tests carried out on almost every unit and final testing of the assembled satellite taking place in a special facility.
+Throughout the design and manufacturing phases, magnetic cleanliness was a priority.
+Many tests were carried out on almost every unit and final testing of the assembled satellite took place in a special facility.